AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 **Repo:** Private for now.
 ---

 If you read this far and you're genuinely interested (not just being polite), hit me up.
-I'm not looking for feedbacks and helping hands.
+I'm looking for feedbacks and helping hands.
 Just curious if this resonates with anyone else.
 And if you train BJJ and want to try it when it's ready, let me know.
 I need real users who will tell me when it sucks.

 I appreciate your time.
 - Aaradhya